Other spellings: Itzikovitz, Itsykovich, Ichikovitz, Ichikovich, Itzikowitz, Echikovitz,

 - Sonia (Sheyna Hinda) Kovitz was born in Chicago, Illinois, on 20 October 1932.
 On 24 August 1955 she married William Crost, and they had four children.
 William died in Illinois in January 2016.

-Roy (Reuven Shaul) Itzikovich, later Roy Kovitz, was born in Trashkun on 15 July 1892, and emigrated to the U.S. in 1913.
+Roy (Reuven Shaul) Itzikovich, later Roy Kovitz, was born in Trashkun between 1892 and 1896, and emigrated to the U.S. in 1913.
 In 1917, he was a leather worker in Chicago.
-Around 1926, he married Clara Krell, who was born ~1905 in Romania and emigrated with her family in 1921.
-Roy and Clara lived in New York City and the Bronx.
+On 23 May 1926 in Manhattan, New York, Roy married Clara Krell, who was born ~1905 in Romania and emigrated with her family in 1921.
+Roy and Clara lived in Manhattan and the Bronx, New York.
 Roy died in Jamaica, Queens, New York, in May 1984.
 Clara died in Queens, New York, on 19 January 1989.

 PHOTO Roy Kovitz and his wife Clara

-- The two children of Roy and Clara (Krell) Kovitz:
+- The two children of Roy Kovitz and Clara Krell:

 - Philip (Shraga Menachem) Kovitz was born in New York in 1927.
 He married and had one daughter.
 Philip died in New York in 2008.